trisfaizal/Marketing-Site/_drafts/how-to-build-a-status-page-with-jekyll-and-uptime-robot.md

 ---
 {% endhighlight %}

-Once we have the collection we can output the components using a forloop:
+To output the components using a forloop:

-{% highlight html %}{% raw %}
+{% highlight html %}
+{% raw %}
 <ul class="components">
   {% for component in site.components %}
     <li>